isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

   takes precedence.
 Default and supported values are the same as for the global level parameter.

-- ``rekey-interval`` governs the time interval the keys for each configured server are checked if they expires before the next check cycle, so that new keys are created.
+- ``rekey-interval`` governs the time interval the keys for this particular server are checked for rekeying, i.e. a new key is created to replace the current usable one when its age is greater than the ``rekey-interval`` value.
+The value must be smaller than the ``tkey-lifetime`` value, we recommend between 50 and 80 percent of it.
   The rekey interval parameter per server takes precedence.
 Default and supported values are the same as for the global level parameter.

-- ``retry-interval`` governs the time interval to retry to create a key if any error occured on any key of this particular server.
-The retry interval parameter per server takes precedence.
+- ``retry-interval`` governs the time interval to retry to create a key if any error occurred creating a key for this server.
+  The value must be smaller than the ``rekey-interval`` value, and should be at most the third of the difference between ``tkey-lifetime`` and ``rekey-interval``.
+  The retry interval
+  parameter per server takes precedence.
 Default and supported values are the same as for the global level parameter.